 Potential embedded generation, energy storage or demand reduction solutions are limited by the demand of a customer, i.e. an individual customer can only reduce its demand to zero.
-Typically, the absence of large customers limits the potential for large demand side solutions.
-The 2017 breakdown of customers in Preston is shown below in Table 6.
+Typically, the absence of large customers limits the potential to achieve large demand side solutions.
+The 2017 breakdown of customers in Preston is shown below in Table 5-1.